ashkann/vulkan/README.md

 ./run.sh
 ```
 ## TODO (doubling as a roadmap)
-- [ ] Separate vertex buffer
+- [x] Separate vertex buffer
 - [x] Sepaerate sempaphores per frame
-- [ ] Copying vertex data to the vertex buffer should not block (use a semaphore?)
-- [ ] Use inflight frame with proper flow
+- [x] Use inflight frame with proper flow
-- [ ] Maybe images from the same buffer as well
-- [ ] More than one in-flight frame
+- [x] More than one in-flight frame
-- [ ] Proper synchronization between frames
+- [x] Proper synchronization between frames
 - [x] Some memory is not properly freed before vulkan instance is destroyed
 - [x] Just use VMA
 - [x] Basic texture support